k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/monitoring/_index.md

   Configuring Traefik to expose the K8ssandra monitoring interfaces.
 ---

-Follow these steps to configure and install `Traefik Ingress` custom resources for accessing your K8ssandra cluster's monitoring interface (provided by Grafana & Prometheus).
+Follow these steps to configure and install `Traefik Ingress` custom resources for accessing your K8ssandra cluster's monitoring interface (provided by Grafana and Prometheus).

 ## Tools